 While most cases of legionnaires’ disease are the result of infections caught in the UK, a number of cases occur abroad.

 The symptoms are similar to those of flu, i.e. high temperature, fever and chills, cough, muscle pains and headache.
-In a severe case, there may also be pneumonia, and occasionally diarrhea, as well as signs of mental confusion.
+In a severe case, there may also be pneumonia, and occasionally diarrhoea, as well as signs of mental confusion.
 Legionnaires’ disease is not known to spread from person to person.

 In most cases, symptoms develop in 2 to 10 days following exposure to the legionella bacteria.
 As mentioned, common symptoms include headache, muscle pain and fever.
 For some people, that is as far as the disease will go.
 Others, however, will experience a dangerous escalation of symptoms beginning 2 or 3 days after the original onset.
 Those new, more severe symptoms may include: